Ob/Gyn Fellowship Programs

-With programs in all the subspecialties of obstetrics and gynecology, UT Southwestern’s Department of Obstetrics and Gynecology trains American Board of Obstetrics and Gynecology (ABOG) fellows to be future academic leaders.
+With programs in all the subspecialties of obstetrics and gynecology, UT Southwestern’s Department of Obstetrics and Gynecology trains fellows to be future academic leaders.
+We offer ACGME-accredited fellowships in Female Pelvic Medicine and Reconstructive Surgery, Gynecologic Oncology, Maternal-Fetal Medicine, and Reproductive Endocrinology and Infertility; as well as an AAGL- and SRS-accredited fellowship in Minimally Invasive Gynecologic Surgery.
 Our fellows receive extensive training in patient care, as well as basic and clinical research, and also have the opportunity to teach residents and medical students.

-Each subspecialty has its own deadlines and requirements for application.
+Each subspecialty has its own application deadlines and requirements.
 Please refer to the application information outlined on the individual web page describing your subspecialty of interest.

-Fellows have the opportunity to attend many different and varied conferences within their own subspecialty.
+Fellows have the opportunity to attend many conferences within their own subspecialty.
 Please refer to the web page for your subspecialty of interest for detailed information.

 License, Compensation, and Benefits

 Application for a Texas medical license should be instituted immediately after being accepted into an obstetrics and gynecology fellowship program.
 The licensing process in Texas is cumbersome and time consuming.
 If not begun well in advance, obtaining a license prior to starting fellowship training will be difficult.
 The Texas Medical Board (TMB) accepts applications online.

 Personal Time Off

 At the discretion of the fellowship program director, fellows may take up to two weeks of personal time off each fellowship year.
 Personal time off may be used for personal business, leisure, or for health reasons.